Hey! I’m Skylar.

-I took over Feast Design Co. later in 2017, having come across Shay when looking for a new challenge.
+I took over Feast Design Co. later in 2017.
 I had worked with food bloggers for sponsored content from the brand-side, learning to appreciate the creativity, unique insights, and outreach that you all have to offer.

 It was a perfect fit, with her design strengths compensating for my lack thereof.
 This gives me the opportunity to focus on what I love: automating, technical junk, long-term planning.